johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 6
        :values: >0

-    Number of sides of the regular polygon
+    Number of sides of the regular polygon.

 .. property:: rotation

     .. propparams:: Number 0

-    Rotation around the center point
+    Rotation of the polygon around its center in degrees.